Are you in the market for new kitchen knives but can’t decide between Wusthof and Messermeister?

 Messermeister Oliva Elite knives feature full-tang blades and full bolsters made from a single billet of steel.
 That design gives these knives the best strength and balance possible.

-The Messermeister Four Seasons collection was designed to be a budget-friendly option for food prep.
+The Messermeister Four Seasons collection is a budget-friendly option.

 These knives have die-cut steel blades and feature molded polypropylene handles.
 While they are economically friendly, the blades are still stain-resistant and easy to sharpen.

 Messermeister also offers the Adventure Chef collection, which is geared towards camping and outdoor cooking.

 These knives have wooden handles and short blades, which fold into the knife.
 You can use them for cooking, and they can fold up and fit in your pocket or backpack.

 Wusthof blades are made from X50CRMOV15, a high-carbon, stain-resistant steel commonly found in high-end German knives.
 This steel is well-known for its optimal hardness, ability to hold an edge, and stainless properties.

 Wusthof’s handles are made from different materials depending on the collection.

 Their handles are either made of oak bogwood (Aeon collection), grenadill wood (Ikon collection), smoked oak (Crafter collection), Richlite (Epicure collection), polyoxymethylene (Classic, Classic Ikon, and Gourmet collections), or polypropylene (Grand Prix II collection).